prithmanickam/Green-Workplace/timelog.md

 ### 4 Nov 2023
 * *8 hours*  Started Team Owner Functions Page which fetches all relevent data.
 Current working functions are edit team page and set Work At Office Days.

+### 5 Nov 2023
+* *4 hours*  Completed Team Owner Functions Page which fetches all relevent data.
+Finished functions to add and remove team members.